 Location: Adult Learning Center

-Teachers: Larry Van Etten, Carl Garber & Irv Wenger
+Teachers: Larry Van Etten, Carl Garber, Paul Hartline & Irv Wenger